EricTrainingRev/221205-SRE/Study_Guides/SRE.md

     command: "--config.file=/etc/prometheus/prometheus-config.yml" # we need to tell Prometheus what file has its configurations
 ```
 ## [Grafana](https://grafana.com/grafana/)
 Grafana is a visualization tool that integrates well with Loki (they were made by the same company) and Prometheus.
 Grafana primarily works by creating "dashboards" of information that allow you to visulize whatever data you are looking at.
 It also has querying tools that allow you to find specific logs stored in your Loki instance, and it even includes powerful query building tools that let you procedurally craft queries to send to your Loki instance in order to find the correct log files you are looking for.
 It also integrates well with Prometheus: the dashboard capabilities in particular allow you to create custom graphs and views that let you see the most pertienent information you need displayed in graph or table formatting without having to manually send the queries every time you want the data.
-Grafana also allows you to view Prometheus alerts and to display them in a daashboard alongside your metrics, giving you the most relevant data you need to know at a moments glance.
+Grafana also allows you to view Prometheus alerts and to display them in a dashboard alongside your metrics, giving you the most relevant data you need to know at a moments glance.
 There are a few Grafana sectors to be aware of:
 - Dashboards
     - this is where you can create or view your own custom dashboards to display relevant metrics and alerts
     - there are many publically available templates you can work off of as well